StuDocu/qa-engineer-assignment/README.md

 ```

 You now have a working frontend app that you will write some kind of automated user acceptence tests for.
-The language of framework you use does not matter, but we prefer JS, PHP or Python.
+The language of framework you use does not matter, but we prefer JS, TS or Python (which are internally used as well as Playwright as test automation framework).